From large patio-style models to smaller portable models, and prices ranging from $178 to $2800, there’s a barbecue here to suit most people.

 Snapshot: The Beefeater Bigg Bugg Black BB722BA portable barbecue has a medium-sized cooking area but no sideburner.
 How well does it cook?

-Snapshot: The Beefeater BS19242 Signature patio (deck) barbecue has a large cooking area and has a side burner.
+Snapshot: A patio (deck) barbecue that has a large-sized cooking area with a sideburner.
 How well does it cook?

 Snapshot: The Beefeater BUGG (with cart) portable barbecue has a small cooking area but no side burner.
 How well does it cook?